solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 ## Which one to choose?

 Though the dedicated throughput sounds great on its own, this is not the only perk you are getting with enhanced fan-out.
-Together with it comes even less **read propagation latency**, aka the time between when the data is written to the stream and when it is consumed.
-This is in part due to the dedicated throughput “highway" each consumer is getting, and in part to the fact that enhanced fan-out uses **HTTP2** instead of HTTP, allowing to use persistent connections and to **push** records to the consumers, instead of consumers **polling** the stream.
+Together with it comes an even lower **read propagation latency**, aka the time between when the data is written to the stream and when it is consumed.
+This is in part due to the dedicated throughput “highway" each consumer is getting, and in part to the fact that enhanced fan-out uses **HTTP2** instead of HTTP, allowing to have persistent connections and to **push** records to the consumers, instead of consumers **polling** the stream.

-When using enhanced fan-out, you will have records available to be processed about _70ms_ after you wrote them to the stream.
-In comparison, this takes about _200ms_ for the shared throughput consumers and the latency increases with each additional consumer that shares the throughput.
+When using enhanced fan-out, you will have records available to be processed about _70 ms_ after you wrote them to the stream.
+In comparison, this takes about _200 ms_ for the shared throughput consumers, and the latency increases with each additional consumer that shares the throughput.
 Why is that?
 You will have to keep reading to find out 😉

 By now, you might be thinking: why would anyone use shared throughput at all?
 One important reason is this: while the standard, shared throughput consumers normally read the data **for free**, you will have to [pay](https://aws.amazon.com/kinesis/data-streams/pricing/) for having all the perks of enhanced fan-out.
 You will pay for both the **amount of data** consumed, as well as the **number of consumers per shard**.